Google-Developers-Sohag/Flutter/dart_1_tasks.md

 ### Easy Tasks

-1- make a Map with String keys and dynamic values in each on the key will be the Data types Names that we take in course and the value will be the example of this data type.
+1- make a Map with String keys and dynamic values in each one the key will be the Data type Name that we take in course and the value will be the example of this data type.

 ex:- `{"double" : 3.147}`